tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In order to implement this, when a ClientHello is received, the server first verifies the PSK binder as described
 {{pre-shared-key-extension}}.
-It then computes the expected_arrival_time as described in the next section and and rejects 0-RTT if it is outside the recording window, falling back to the 1-RTT handshake.
+It then computes the expected_arrival_time as described in the next section and rejects 0-RTT if it is outside the recording window, falling back to the 1-RTT handshake.